sumcoinlabs/sumcoinj.org/working-with-the-wallet.md

 {% highlight java %}
 // Get the address 1RbxbA1yP2Lebauuef3cBiBho853f7jxs in object form.
 Address targetAddress = new Address(params, "1RbxbA1yP2Lebauuef3cBiBho853f7jxs");
-// Do the send of 1 BTC in the background.
+// Do the send of 1 SUM in the background.
 This could throw InsufficientMoneyException.
 Wallet.SendResult result = wallet.sendCoins(peerGroup, targetAddress, Coin.COIN);
 // Save the wallet to disk, optional if using auto saving (see below). wallet.saveToFile(....);